 In practice you can get quite a lot of pain after a laparoscopic inguinal hernia repair because the deep tissues have been cut and pulled, and also staples may have been used to fix the mesh.

-When done well, by well trained experienced surgeons in appropriately selected cases the results of keyhole inguinal hernia repair can be excellent.
+However when done well, by properly trained experienced surgeons, in appropriately selected cases the results of keyhole inguinal hernia repair can be excellent.

 What are the disadvantages of the keyhole repair?

 - You have to have a general anaesthetic.
 Not so good if you are elderly or have other medical conditions

 - It is technically demanding.
 What that really means is that it is difficult to learn and difficult to do well.
 There is what surgeons euphemistically call a ‘learning curve’.

 - You have to practice a lot and do a lot (how much is “a lot”?*) to get good at it, and will make mistakes during that earning curve.